Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Data and Background

-Importantly for our purpose, the GHS-2 focused on war events.
-It recorded occupational absences and gaps in employment due to military service and captivity.
-We use this information to calculate time spent as a POW.
-Respondents were also asked about periods during which they had to interrupt their normal activities due to an illness, accident, or ailment.
-We classify bullet and shrapnel wounds, general war injuries (\textit{allgemeine Kriegsverletzungen}), frostbite, and amputations sustained between 1939-45 as war-related injuries.
-The GHS-2 also recorded pension income, distinguishing between different sources, including pensions from own work, survivors' pensions (\textit{Witwenrente}), and war victims' pensions (\textit{Kriegsopferrente}) (see Appendix \ref{subsec:pensions} for details on compensation for victims of WWII).
-When analyzing pension incomes and retirement decisions, we restrict attention to GHS-2 respondents surveyed in 1987/88 (and thus at age 66 or older).\footnote{ The GHS-2 was conducted in two parts.
+To examine occupational success, we use the Standard International Occupational Scale \citep{Treiman1977}, in which the values for occupational prestige range from 18 (unskilled workers) to 78 (doctors, professors) and are coded as missing for periods of non-employment.
+The GHS recorded time spent in school, vocational training, and further education, and we measure educational attainment by total years of education (see Online Appendix \ref{sec:Education-Measure} for details).
+We also observe education and employment outcomes for the respondents' parents.
+In addition, the GHS-2 recorded pension income, distinguishing between different sources, including pensions from own work and war victims' pensions (we discuss war compensations below).
+When analyzing pension incomes, we restrict attention to GHS-2 respondents surveyed in 1987/88 and thus at age 66 or older.\footnote{ The GHS-2 was conducted in two parts.
 The first part surveyed 407 respondents in 1985/86 using face-to-face interviews; the second surveyed 1005 respondents in 1987/88 using telephone interviews.}